 FLOCERT drives sustainable business practices by offering assurance services for standards like Fairtrade, EDGE and Social Audits based on ETI (Ethical Trading Initiative).
 We emphasize and check on responsible and ethical sourcing, on the treatment of workers and the environment.

 The credibility of the Fairtrade Mark is substantiated by FLOCERT being a reliable and independent certification body.
-The organization holds the ISO 17065 accreditation which ensures autonomous, transparent and independent certification decisions.
+The organisation holds the ISO 17065 accreditation which ensures autonomous, transparent and independent certification decisions.
 ISO 17065 is the globally accepted accreditation norm for certification bodies.
 Additionally, FLOCERT's Quality Management continuously works on improving the system and is a contact point for complaints or reporting allegations.
 Read up on our quality management policies here.

 To ensure auditor competence, quality and credibility, the following rules apply: